-- i) All Team TOBA High Performance members - All skaters representing Skate Canada Manitoba prior to being allowed to enter a National Competition
+- i) All Team TOBA High Performance and Elite members - ii) All skaters representing Skate Canada Manitoba prior to being allowed to enter a National Competition

 Athlete Code of Conduct

 Skate Canada Manitoba team member athletes are representatives of Skate Canada Manitoba, and Skate Canada.
 It is important that team members conduct themselves at all times in a manner that reflects a positive image of Manitoba, Skate Canada Manitoba and its members, your club and your family.